-Based in part on testimony from officers of the objecting creditor and two accountants who testified as experts, the court in Who Dat?, Inc., Case No. 21-10292 (Bankr.
+Based in part on testimony from officers of the objecting creditor and an accountant and forensic accountant who testified as experts in the areas of financial forensics, statistics, and business valuations, the court in Who Dat?, Inc., 2024 WL 13337453 (Bankr.
 E.D.
 La.
 Mar.
 27, 2024), concluded that the plan was not feasible and converted the case to chapter 7.

 XV.
+Cramdown Confirmation

-Cramdown Confirmation: "Indubitable Equivalent" Treatment of Secured Claim
+A. "Indubitable Equivalent" Treatment of Secured Claim